moiseevigor/moiseevigor.github.io/research/editorial-review-2026-07.md

 statistics upgrades; the remaining B-list.
 **Then:** the series is publishable — the cosmic-web methodology/damping-model material arguably in a journal, not only a blog.

+---

+## Addendum (2026-07-08) — fixes applied

+All text-applicable findings above were applied in commits `f50633b` (Seeing) and `fa44cbc` (cosmic web), with one upgrade: the source papers were fetched and read (arXiv:0807.4731; 0903.0727 §§2–3), which sharpened three items beyond the review's "verify" requests — the reflection group is (ℤ₂)³; the SR cut time on the inflectional family is **2K(k²)** (half the series' previous 4K claim, which is the *elastica* mirror-tie value); and Sachkov Thm 2.1 shows the inflectional/critical SR families have **no conjugate points at all** (finite conjugate bounds exist only for the rotating family, switching branches at k₀ ≈ 0.909).
+P1's box, P2's preview, P3, P4 (text and both figures), A5, and the project page were rewritten around the verified statements.

+Not applied (analysis-level, not text fixes): error propagation for the B5 null subtraction; a completeness-vs-length curve for B3; verifying the "Fig. 34" pointer in P1's caption; independent re-derivation of the CAMELS twin claim.
+These remain open in Part C / B-list.